AndyObtiva/ultra_light_wizard/README.md

-instant_wizard
+Instant Wizard
 ==============

 No time to manage a wizard state machine, session variables, or complicated controllers?
-Use instant wizard!!
+Use Instant Wizard!!
 A RESTful session-less validation-friendly simple wizard approach in Rails.